pantelis/artificial-intelligence/_sources/aiml-common/lectures/nlp/nmt/_index.md

 ### Encoder

-The encoder network’s job is to read the input sequence to our Seq2Seq model and generate a fixed-dimensional context vector $\phi$ for the sequence.
-To do that we use an RNN (LSTM) that mathematically, it evolves its hidden state as we have seen as,
+The encoder network $q$ reads the input sequence and generates a fixed-dimensional context vector $\phi$ for the sequence.
+To do that we use an RNN that mathematically, it evolves its hidden state as follows:

 $$\mathbf h_t = f(\mathbf x_t, \mathbf h_{t-1})$$

-and the context vector $\mathbf \phi = q(\mathbf h_1, ..., \mathbf h_{Tx})$ is generated in general from the sequence of hidden states.  $f$ can be in e.g. any non-linear function such as an _bidirectional_ LSTM with a given depth.
+and $f$ can be in e.g. any non-linear function such as an _bidirectional_ RNN with a given depth.
+In the following we use the term RNN to refer to a gated RNN suchj as an LSTM.

+The context vector is generated from the sequence of hidden states.

+$$\mathbf \phi = q(\mathbf h_1, ..., \mathbf h_{Tx})$$

 The bidirectional RNN is shown schematically below.

 ![forward-backward-concat](images/forward-backward-concat.png)
 *Bidirectional RNNs used for representing each word in the context of the sentence*

-In this architecture, we read the input tokens one at a time.
-The final hidden state of the cell will then become $\phi$.
-However, because it’s so difficult to compress an arbitrary-length sequence into a single fixed-size vector (especially for difficult tasks like translation), the encoder will usually consist of stacked LSTMs: a series of LSTM "layers" where each layer’s outputs are the input sequence to the next layer.
-The final layer’s LSTM hidden state will be used as $\phi$.
+In this architecture, we read the input tokens one at a time to obtain the context vector $\phi$.
+To allow the encoder to build a richer representation of the arbitrary-length input sequence, especially for difficult tasks like translation, the encoder usually consist of stacked (deep) RNNs: a series of RNN layers where each layer’s outputs are the input sequence to the next layer.
+In this architecture the _final_ layer’s RNN hidden state will be used as $\phi$.

 ![lstm-nmt-encoder](images/lstm-nmt-encoder.png)
 *Stacked LSTM Encoder (unrolled and showing the reverse direction only)*

-In addition, Seq2Seq encoders will often do something strange: they will process the input sequence in reverse.
-This is actually done on purpose.
-The idea is that, by doing this, the last thing that the encoder sees will (roughly) corresponds to the first thing that the model outputs; this makes it easier for the decoder to "get started" on the output.
+In addition, Seq2Seq encoders will often do something that initially look strange: they will process the input sequence in reverse.
+This is actually done on purpose with the idea being that the last thing that the encoder "sees" will roughly corresponds to the first thing that the model outputs; this makes it easier for the decoder to "get started" on the output.

 ### Decoder

-The decoder is a language model that’s "aware" of the target words that it’s generated so far and of the input.
-In fact it is an example of _conditional language model_ because it conditions on the source sentence or its context $\phi$.
-The context $\phi$ can be calculated via
+The decoder is a language model that is "aware" of the target words that it’s generated so far and of the input.
+In fact it is an example of _conditional language model_ because it conditions on the source sentence or its representation - the context $\phi$.

-$$ \phi = q(\mathbf h_1, \mathbf h_2 \dots \mathbf h_{Tx})$$

-NOTE: It is unfortunate but the Greek letters cant be boldfaced fonts on this site.

-For example, in the simplest case, $\mathbf \phi = \mathbf h_{Tx}$

 The decoder directly calculates,